cockroachdb/benchviz/README.md

 ....../util<br/>
 ../03--01-2016<br/>

-The important thing to note is that the directory must be named the date of the commit where the results were received from in DD-MM-YYYY format.
+Important note: the directory must be named the date of the commit where the results were received from in DD-MM-YYYY format.
 In addition, the directory must store the results of benchmark tests in the directories that have benchmark tests under the name \<directory\>.test.stdout.
 This directory hierarchy is designed in this way because this is the format that we have our current historical benchmark data in.